Combinatorial Heegaard Floer homology and nice Heegaard diagrams: Nice diagrams and nice moves

 \begin{defn} {\whelm The multi-pointed Heegaard diagram $\DD '= (\Sigma , \alphak \cup \{ \alpha '\}, \betak \cup \{ \beta '\}, \w \cup \{ w'\} )$ is called a \emph{nice type-$b$ stabilization} of $\DD =(\Sigma , \alphak , \betak , \w )$.
 Conversely, $(\Sigma , \alphak , \betak , \w )$ is a \emph{nice type-$b$ destabilization} of $\DD '$.} \end{defn}

-Suppose now that ${\mathcal {T}}=(T^2, \alpha , \beta )$ is the standard toric Heegaard diagram of $S^3$, that is, the Heegaard surface is a genus-1 surface and $\alpha, \beta$ form a pair of simple closed curves intersecting each other transversely in a single point. \begin{defn} {\whelm The connected sum of $\DD = (\Sigma , \alphak , \betak ,\w )$ with ${\mathcal {T}}$, performed in an interior point of an elementary domain $D$ of $\DD$ containing a basepoint and in a point $T^2-\alpha -\beta$ is called the \emph{nice type-$g$ stabilization} of $\DD$, cf. Figure~\ref{f:nstag}.
+Suppose now that ${\mathcal {T}}=(T^2, \alpha , \beta )$ is the standard toric Heegaard diagram of $S^3$, that is, the Heegaard surface is a genus-1 surface and $\alpha, \beta$ form a pair of simple closed curves intersecting each other transversely in a single point. \begin{defn} {\whelm The connected sum of ${\mathcal {T}}$ with $\DD = (\Sigma , \alphak , \betak ,\w )$, performed in a point of $T^2-\alpha -\beta$ and in an interior point of an elementary domain $D$ of $\DD$ containing a basepoint $w$ is called a \emph{nice type-$g$ stabilization} of $\DD$, cf. Figure~\ref{f:nstag}.
 The inverse of this operation is called a \emph{nice type-$g$ destabilization}.} \end{defn}

 The expression ``nice stabilization'' will refer to either of the above types.